EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.coo_resolver

-Resolve coordinates or target name into RA/Dec Package: celestial Description: Given coordinates (Lon/Lat) in any coordinate system or format, or a target name convert the coordinates into
+Resolve coordinates or target name into RA/Dec Package: celestial Description: Given coordinates (Lon/Lat) in any coordinate system or format, or a target name convert the coordinates into RA/Dec in some specific equinox and in deg/radians unuts.